-(i) The auto logoff command Shutdown will perform the default action defined in System > Energy > Shutdown .
-Please check this parameter before using auto logoff.
+(i) The post-session command Shutdown/suspend will perform the default action defined under System > Power Options > Shutdown > Default action.
+Please check this parameter before using the command.

-(i) The auto logoff command Logoff is futile unless you define a logon method in Security > Logon (Smartcard, Active Directory/Kerberos or IGEL Shared Workplace).
-The Logoff command also can not be used with an appliance - in this case only Shutdown/Suspend or Reboot commands are working.
+(i) The post-session command Logoff is futile unless you define a login method under Security > Logon (Smartcard, Active Directory/Kerberos, or IGEL Shared Workplace).
+The Logoff command also cannot be used with an appliance - in this case, only Shutdown/suspend or Reboot commands are working.

-(i) When using auto logoff commands with an appliance, make sure to define the corresponding session type - e.g. Horizon View when using the VMware Horizon View appliance.
+(i) When using auto-logoff commands with an appliance, make sure to define the corresponding session type - e.g. Horizon View when using the VMware Horizon View appliance.